 In contrast, the use of educational materials aimed solely at the patient and/or clinician did not appear to be effective.

-Assessing decision-making capacity — The physician must assess the patient's decision-making capacity before concluding that he or she cannot speak for himself or herself.
-It is important to note that decision making capacity is task specific.
+Assessing decision-making capacity — The physician must assess the patient’s decision-making capacity before concluding that he or she cannot speak for himself or herself.
+It is important to note that decision-making capacity is task specific.
 People with mild dementia, for example, may understand the issues related to ACP, and be able to participate even if they no longer have the ability to balance their checkbook or live independently.
 Conversely, superficially intact patients may not be able to understand the pros and cons of a sophisticated intervention that may be used in a future emergency.
 The subject of advance directives (ADs) in patients with dementia is discussed in detail elsewhere.
 (See "Palliative care of patients with advanced dementia", section on 'Advance care planning'.)

 An assessment of “decision-making capacity” can and should be performed by the primary physician; determining decisional capacity requires neither legal intervention nor psychiatric expertise.
 On the other hand, “decisional competence” is judicially determined and involves evaluation of the capacity of a person to make medical and non-medical decisions.